-#4: INDIVIDUALIZED LEARNING PLANS & STUDENT-LED CONFERENCES including academic and non-academic goals and progress metrics across grade levels;
+#4: PERSONALIZED LEARNING PORTFOLIOS & STUDENT-LED CONFERENCES including academic and non-academic goals and progress metrics across grade levels;

-To further support the whole student approach to St. Ignatius’ educational philosophy and the individualized approach to student instruction, each St. Ignatius student has an individualized learning plan, which is updated at least annually, and maintained over the long term as a record of growth.
-The ILP is reviewed and discussed at student-led conferences, where students, teachers, and parents evaluate student goals and progress in depth.
-The ILP is provided in addition to their mastery-based, academic report card.
+To further support the whole student approach to St. Ignatius’ educational philosophy and the individualized approach to student instruction, each St. Ignatius student has an personalized learning portfolio, which is updated at least annually, and maintained over the long term as a record of growth.
+The PLP is reviewed and discussed at student-led conferences, where students, teachers, and parents evaluate student goals and progress in depth.
+The PLP is provided in addition to their mastery-based, academic report card.

-St Ignatius’ goals with Individualized Learning Plans and student led conferences are to:
+St Ignatius’ goals with Personalized Learning Portfolios and student led conferences are to:

 - Support individualized learning by providing teachers, families, and students with a clear roadmap for students’ development goals and learning styles; and,